 New York Counseling License Requirements

-New York counseling licensure can lead to promising job prospects and a fulfilling career helping others.
-If you are considering counseling as a career, it is important to note that licensure is mandatory and the New York State Education Department (NYSED) oversees many of these licensure processes including Licensed Mental Health Counselor (LMHC).
-As of May 2018, there were 50,690 counselors working in New York with almost half working as educational, guidance, school, and vocational counselors (24,940).1-5 Job growth for various counselor positions in New York is projected above national averages through 2026, with the highest number of new positions (4,130) and annual openings (3,400) among educational, guidance, school, and vocational Counselors.6 Keep reading to learn more about how to earn counseling licensure in New York.
+As of May 2021, there were almost 50,000 counselors working in New York with about half working as educational, guidance, and career counselors and advisors (23,610).1-5 If you are considering counseling as a career, it is important to note that licensure is mandatory and the New York State Education Department (NYSED) oversees many of these licensure processes including Licensed Mental Health Counselor (LMHC).
+Continue reading to learn more about how to earn counseling licensure in New York.

 Table of Contents